 # Integrate a Third-Party Identity Provider

-> Step-by-step guide to plugging a custom identity provider (Auth0, Okta, Firebase, Cognito, or any JWT issuer) into the Spree Store API.
+> Step-by-step guide to plugging a custom identity provider (Auth0, Okta, Firebase, Cognito, or any JWT issuer) into the Spree Store and Admin APIs.

 export const Since = ({version, from}) => {